wxxxxxxh/A2F-SR/README.md

 Now, you have build a conda env for running code successfully!

 ## Training
-Firstly, please refer to here to get DIV2K which is a widely-used dataset for super-resolution.
+Firstly, please refer to [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/) to get DIV2K which is a widely-used dataset for super-resolution.
 Put it in any folder, and modify the parameter `dataset.dir_root` in yaml(e.g. `yaml/train_sd_x4.yaml`) as this folder.
 Our method will scan files according to `dataset.dir_root/dataset.dir_lr`.

 Perform below script to train the model from scratch.
 ```bash